Could Spinefulness help put weight in your bones?

 We have, as my teacher Jean Couch says, “decommissioned the bones.”

 How important is it to put your bones back to work?

 The best way to answer that question is through a quick look at bone physiology.

 Our bones are not permanent structures.
 Through a process called bone-remodeling, our bodies replace 10 per cent of our bone mass every year.
 (A newborn’s body replaces almost the entire skeleton in the first year of birth.)

 Bone-remodeling follows rules, summed up in Wolff’s law: “bone in a healthy person or animal will adapt to the loads under which it is placed.”
 More load means that the bones will become stronger.
 The racket arm bones of tennis players, for example, can be 20% wider and contain 40% more bone mineral than their other arm.

 The opposite is also true.
 Bones that bear less weight will become less dense and weaker.

-As far as I know, no clinical study has ever been undertaken to prove that posture aligned with gravity leads to stronger bones.
+As far as I know, no clinical study has ever been undertaken to prove that posture aligned with gravity, Spineful alignment, in other words, leads to stronger bones.
 But both logic, and at a stretch, Gretchen Rubin, tell us that increasing the amount of weight we bear in our bones can make them stronger.